xmartlabs/xmartlabs.github.io/_posts/2020-05-25-Android-Nav-Component-Part-1.md

 author_id: mirland
 show: true
 featured_image: /images/android_navigation_blog_part_one/navigation_banner.jpg
+permalink: /:year/:month/:day/:title/
 ---

 This year the [Google I/O](https://events.google.com/io/) conference was canceled, so I think it's a good time to talk about one of [Jetpack's](https://developer.android.com/jetpack) biggest Architecture component introduced last year, the [Android Navigation Component](https://developer.android.com/guide/navigation).

 The aim of this series of posts is to talk about two important items that will help you decide on whether to use this library or not:
 1. The expectations and conclusions of using it for more than 9 months.
 1. Some tips and helper classes that are very helpful if you do want to start using it (next post).

 ## What were we expecting from a new navigation library?
 That was the first question that came to my mind when we first thought about using it.
 There are a bunch of navigation libraries in existence for Android, and at that moment we already had a solid navigation architecture based on the Router pattern, so, what were we expecting from it?

 - A library that's easy to integrate and debug.
 - A library that could provide us with a better understanding of the app's main flows and features.
 - Share data between views easily.
 - A good integration between all of Jetpack's Components.